web3privacy/hackathon-2025-berlin/hacker-manual.md

  - Would you run this code?
  - Would you integrate this code into one of your projects?
  - Would you be interested in forking and improving this code (intention)
- - Does is compile?
+ - Does it compile?
 Have you managed to test-run it?
  - Are there real technological or physical constraints of the submission ("it would boil all the world's oceans")

 ### 2. Real-Use Cases (20 points)
- - Could you see yourself running this code if full developed after the hackathon?
+ - Could you see yourself running this code if fully developed after the hackathon?
  - Could you see normies using the submission?
  - Could you see this positively impacting the lives of everyday users?
  - Could you see this positively impacting the lives of people/communities at risk?